 While the costs of a single pool would certainly be less than the multi-pool complex proposed, there are a number of reasons we have designed the complex to incorporate multiple bodies of water.

-We have attended several workshops, and read numerous publications related to modern pool facility design and operations.
+We have attended several workshops, sought advice from multiple professionals, and read numerous publications related to modern pool facility design and operations.
 The consistent message is that the key to successful operations of an aquatic facility is the programming that can be handled by the facility.
 While it is possible to operate a small single purpose facility for a specific purpose (i.e. swim school or therapy pool) the key to successful operation of a community pool is the ability to run multiple types of programming at the same time.

 To submit a Frequently Asked Question, please send it to firstname.lastname@example.org .
 We will review and answer all questions and post FAQ's here.